Hands-on Gear Review

 A good value for a fixed girth bag.

-Western Mountaineering Antelope MF, $575, is a stellar high performance five-degree sleeping bag.
+The Western Mountaineering Antelope MF, $575, is a stellar high performance five-degree sleeping bag.
+This bag wins our Best Buy Award.

 — Chris McNamara and Max Neale